Divorce and Family Law Blog

 Wedding Is Off!
 Who Gets the Engagement Ring?

 Who keeps the engagement ring if a couple calls off the wedding?
 Does it matter who's at fault?
-For sixty-five years, Massachusetts courts have said that the person who gave the ring could get it back following a broken engagement if they weren't at fault for the...
+For sixty-five years, Massachusetts courts have ruled that the person who gave the ring can reclaim it.
+This applies if they were not at fault for the engagement’s...

 Deviating from the Durational Limits on Alimony: New Case

 In the Massachusetts Appeals Court case, S.S. v.
 S.S., Turco Legal partner Maureen Booth successfully argued that the Probate and Family Court erred in deviating from the presumptive durational limits on alimony during a divorce proceeding.
-Finding a deviation was...
+A deviation was deemed...

 The “Double Dip” Problem: New Alimony and Asset Division Case